 When comparing prices on Airbnb, it is VERY IMPORTANT to enter specific dates and click through to the final total (more about this later).

 Upon arrival, the place you booked may not be of the quality you originally expected.
 To combat this ahead of time, I suggest thoroughly reading reviews.
 Go through 2 or 3 pages of reviews, even if the property is highly rated.

 I almost booked a place in Montreal that had a 4.4 star overall rating.
 Although not stellar, this still seemed pretty good and still acceptable to me.
 Right before pressing the “reserve” button, I decided to read the reviews.
 Most of them were good, however the few bad ones were horrible.

-Apparently, guests had arrived to the property for their scheduled stay, and it hadn’t been cleaned since the last guests left.
-This had happened multiple times, and within just a couple months of when I was looking.
+Apparently, guests had arrived at the property for their scheduled stay, and it hadn’t been cleaned since the last guests left.
+This had happened multiple times and within just a couple of months of when I was looking.
 To me, this was a big enough persistent problem to change properties.

 It’s been a hot news topic lately that short-term vacation rentals, like Airbnb, are driving rent and home prices through the roof.
 According to this article by US News, Airbnb has had catastrophic impacts on several big cities in the US and Canada.

 “In Toronto the platform has eliminated some 6,500 homes from the city’s badly pinched housing market, according to a recent report from the coalition group Fairbnb.
 In Boston long-time residents of Chinatown ‒ a dense neighborhood that’s become the epicenter of that city’s gentrification battle ‒ are being displaced by overseas speculators, who buy property at inflated prices only to turn around and list on the site.”